Tanzania at a Glance

 Working in Tanzania

-Tanzania has one of the lowest per capita incomes in the world and about a third of the population is living below the poverty line.
+Tanzania has one of the lowest per capita incomes in the world and just under a third of the population is living below the poverty line.
 The country has a high potential for growth, however, due to its many investment opportunities in areas such as mining, tourism, and natural resources.
-Despite experiencing a dip from 2009 to 2011 due to the global recession, the growth rate was back up to about 7% per year in 2012, mainly due to the high price of gold and increased production.
+Despite experiencing a dip from 2009 to 2011 due to the global recession, the growth rate was back up to about 5.5% at the start of 2016, mainly due to the high price of gold and increased production.

 Tanzania has been slowly making the transition to a liberalized market economy since the mid-1980s.
 The government still maintains a presence in some sectors, however, such as banking, energy, mining, and telecommunications.
 Many people have found jobs working in Tanzania in the financial sector in the past few years, with many foreign-owned banks operating in the country.

-Around 80% of the people working in Tanzania have jobs in the primary sector and agricultural exports account for over a quarter of the country’s GDP.
-Industry accounts for another quarter of Tanzania’s GDP and services make up the remaining 47%.
+Around 67% of the people working in Tanzania have jobs in the primary sector and agricultural exports account for over 30% of the country’s GDP.
+Industry accounts for another quarter of Tanzania’s GDP and services make up the remaining 44%.